-Herbicide application may occur any time between August 15 and October 31, 2022; however, most aerial and ground treatment will most likely occur from September 6 to 31.
+Herbicide application may occur any time between August 3 and October 31, 2023; however, ground treatment in the National Wildlife Area will most likely occur from September 6 to 31.
 This timing window is ideal for reducing indirect impacts, as most bird breeding/nesting seasons are completed, amphibians and reptiles will be staging (preparation stages for hibernation), most native plants have senesced, insects have completed the majority of their life stages, and Phragmites is at its most vulnerable.